Joining the Team

 Advanced Neonatal Nurse Practitioners with transport experience can work in an equivalent role to the doctor in all transports.

-Paramedics are an integral part of the NTS team, and take an active role in all aspects of the stabilisation and transfer of neonates.
+Ambulance Crew members are an integral part of the NTS team, and take an active role in the stabilisation and transfer of neonates.